 • Feedback and Evaluation: This is a shorter section.
 Who will provide feedback on and evaluate your project and according to what schedule and what criteria?
 How often will you meet with your faculty mentor?
 Are you also working with graduate students, if so what are their names?

 • Dissemination of Knowledge: How will you share the results of your project?
 What form will your final report take?
-You should include Meeting of the Minds but if there are other venus to share your work - a departmental poster session or a discipline-specific conference, please mention these options here.
+You should include Meeting of the Minds but if there are other venues to share your work - a departmental poster session or a discipline-specific conference, please mention these options here.

 • Conference fees are not allowed (apply separately to the Presentation Award program)